Courses

 ARCH 1901: The Sketchbook: Articulating Space > Cataloging Place

-What do the director of Hellboy II and Leonardo Da Vinci have in common?
+What do the director of Hellboy II and the French Romantic Delacroix have in common?
 Fantastic sketchbooks!
-Just like you did from the age of two to ten years old [and perhaps further], these creative powerhouses documented their thoughts and their places in sketchbooks, extensions of their appendages.
-Not just notes and not just sketches, they recorded a collage of words, marks, lines, and washes.
-For these two weeks, you will be doing the same.
-Upon completion of this course, you will be the Bob Ross of the Sketchbook.
-What does Bob Ross have to do with all of this?
-Bob Ross demystified oil painting, shepherding the medium into the mainstream.
-You will leave these two weeks with the capacity to articulate space and place through a two-dimensional device.
-Demystify mark and stroke, you will canonize the power and prowess of the sketch catalog.
+Just like you did from the age of two to ten years old [and perhaps further], these creative powerhouses documented their places and their thoughts in sketchbooks, extensions of their limbs, and in words, lines and washes.
+For these two weeks, you will be doing the same, demystifying mark and stroke, and you will leave with the capacity to articulate space and place through a two-dimensional device.

 - -